-If the DSL disagrees with the advice or action made by SaPH, the EHPH or the CST and/or the concerns are escalating or that there are delays for the child, the DSL will discuss this with the appropriate Manager and if the concerns persist follow the escalation policy, the ERSCP:
+If the DSL disagrees with the advice or action made by SaPH, the EHPH or the CST and/or the concerns are escalating or that there are delays for the child, the DSL will discuss this with the appropriate Manager and if the concerns persist follow the ERSCP escalation policy, the ERSCP:

-'Resolving Inter-Agency Disagreements Guidance and protocol, including escalation, for use by staff from all agencies' should be the point of reference.
+'Resolving Inter-Agency Disagreements Guidance and protocol, including escalation, for use by practitioners from all agencies' (ERSCP.
+August 2022).